 In 5.7, add the following function definition:

-Tan( x ) the trigonometric tangent function operating on an argument x in units of radians (5-21)
+Tan( x ) the trigonometric tangent function operating on an argument x in units of radians.
+(5-22)

 In 7.4.5.1, replace the following sentence:

 The range of the components of mvd_l0[ mbPartIdx ][ 0 ][ compIdx ] is specified by constraints on the motion vector variable values derived from it as specified in Annex A.